-Bituminous materials) which will be disposed of to local licensed facilities.
+Production of Waste Waste production will be limited to the construction phase and will consist of general excavated inert material (stone, aggregate, Bituminous materials) which will be disposed of in local licensed facilities.
 Pollution and Nuisances This development will not result in an increase in either pollution or nuisance.
 During the construction stage, the likelihood of an accidental spillage of construction materials into the aquatic environment will be managed through the adoption of strict best practice construction management.
-Enhanced facilities for pedestrians & cyclists should ultimately reduce the quantum and nuisance associated with alternative mode namely use of private vehicles Risk of Accidents As the development involves the upgrading of services the risk of accidents should be reduced.
+Enhanced safety for pedestrians should ultimately reduce the quantum and nuisance associated with alternative mode namely use of private vehicles.
+Risk of Accidents As the development involves the upgrading of existing services the risk of accidents should be reduced.
+1

 2. LOCATION OF PROPOSED DEVELOPMENT Existing Land Use The footprint of the Project is on existing roads and footpaths therefore no change in land use.
 Relative Abundance, Quality and regenerative Capacity of Natural Resources in the Area The Project will have minimum impact on the quality and regenerative capacity of natural resources in the area.
 All construction material will be imported for the construction of the Project.
 Absorption Capacity of the Natural Environment There is not likely to be any significant impact on road users as a result of the Project.
 Construction will be for a short duration and will not impede traffic flow in the City.
 Preventative measures will be implemented during and post construction in order to reduce the risk of pollution to surface waters.
 It has been concluded that the Project does not have the potential to impact, either directly or indirectly, the Qualifying Interests or Special Conservation Interests of any European site.
-Consequently, it is clear that there will be no adverse impacts on the Conservation Objectives of any European sites as a result of the Project.
+Consequently, there will be no adverse impacts on the Conservation Objectives of any European sites as a result of the Project.